 And of course, we need to make sure that we always ask for authorization when we need it.
 In my case here, I want to do that every time the user is presented with this UI so that I can make sure that I have the authorization before starting a workout.

 So this view here is backed by my workoutStartView Watchkit interface controller, and I'm going to go ahead and implement the authorization in the didAppear method.

 So first, my typesToShare here is workout because I want to be able to save a workout at the end.

+Next, I would like to read heartRate, activeEnergyBurned, as well as distanceWalkingRunning.
 Once I have my typesToShare and typesToRead, I just need to call requestAuthorization on the healthStore and pass the types.
 So let's go ahead and run this code now and see what happens.

 And because the watch screen is small, the user will be presented with an authorization sheet on the phone.

 So you need to make sure to also handle authorization on your iPhone app.